Your Directors have pleasure in presenting the 22nd Annual Report of your Company for the financial year ended 31 March, 2016.

 19. PREVENTION, PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT AT WORKPLACE

-Sexual Harassment Policy in accordance with Section 21 and 22 of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, to protect the interest of women employees at workplace.
+Sexual Harassment Policy in accordance with Section 21 and 22 of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, to protect the interest of employees at the workplace.
 The Committee comprising of executive director and senior executives of the Company has been set up to redress the complaints received regarding sexual harassment.

 |Number of cases pending as on the||Nil|

 |Number of complaints filed during the year||Nil|

-|Number of cases pending as on the end of the financial year (31 March, 2015)||Nil|
+|Number of cases pending as on the end of the financial year (31 March, 2016)||Nil|

 20. EXTRACT OF THE ANNUAL RETURN

-As per Section 92(3) of the Companies Act, 2013, the extract of annual return is given in Annexure G in the prescribed Form MGT-9, which forms part of this report.
+As per Section 92(3) of the Companies Act, 2013, the extract of annual return is given in Annexure G in the prescribed Form MGT-9, which forms part of this Report.

 All the insurable interests of your Company including properties, equipment, stocks etc. are adequately insured.